ShufeiGe/Online-Bayesian-learning-for-MMSRm/README.md

 # Online-Bayesian-learning-for-mixtures-of-spatial-spline-regressions
-R code for Online Bayesian learning for mixtures of spatial spline regressions
+R codes for Online Bayesian learning for mixtures of spatial spline regressions